Victor2023Dev/deepwallet/docs/api/README.md

 There may be multiple ways to achieve the same result, and no preferred method.

-## Keplr-specific features
+## DeepWallet-specific features

-If you were able to connect Keplr with CosmJS, you may skip to the [Use Keplr with CosmJS](./cosmjs.md) section.
+If you were able to connect DeepWallet with CosmJS, you may skip to the [Use DeepWallet with CosmJS](./cosmjs.md) section.

-While Keplr supports an easy way to connect to CosmJS, there are additional functions specific to Keplr which provide additional features.
+While DeepWallet supports an easy way to connect to CosmJS, there are additional functions specific to DeepWallet which provide additional features.

 ### Using with Typescript
 **`window.d.ts`**